Vishweshpurohit/Vishweshpurohit/README.md

 ### Hi there 👋, My name is Vishwesh
-#### I am a 2nd year Business Analytics and Data Science Student at Oklahoma State University trying on working on cool new projects, newly created GitHub so reach out for all my other projects
+#### I am a 2nd year Business Analytics and Data Science Student at Oklahoma State University

 - 🗣 Languages: Python ❤️ - C++ 💔 - Hindi 🍼 - English 🇺🇸 - Gujarati
 - 🔭 I’m currently working on finding optimal models for predicting resident transfers for undergraduate housing at Oklahoma State, all ideas are welcome :)